 Think about it using an example from the workplace.
-In 1999, the kick-ass company Monster revolutionised the recruiting market.
+In 1999, the ground breaking company Monster revolutionized the recruiting market.
 Job boards offered a whole new way to post, search, manage and match people to jobs.
 It was awesome.
 The town was painted purple.

 In 2002, LinkedIn came around and allowed an easier way for employees and employers to use their social networks to find each other.
 It changed the game.